About Sail Boat Project

 Read more about the Sail Boat Project on their website here

-June 2020 - sail cargo vessel Gallant is due to return to Newhaven in September 2020, transporting their fifth sail-powered delivery to Sussex.
-Full story
+June 2020 - Sail cargo vessel Gallant is due to return to Newhaven in September 2020, transporting their fifth sail-powered delivery to Sussex.

 March 2020 - keep your sailing dream alive with the Sail Boat Project online theory courses